Leefarmer83/Translate-It/TESTING.md

 **Password: Budnlee5**

 Here you can test; adding, deleting and editing categories.
-## this will be deleted after the App is assessed by code institute.
+## This will be deleted after the project is assessed by code institute.

 # edit_category.html
 action taken | expected result | pass/fail